Getting Started¶

 Building¶

-the ModEM directory (where the Dockerfile resides), run the following:
+the Dockerfile.
+Inside the ModEM directory (where the Dockerfile

-$ docker build . -t modem:latest --build-arg ncpus=2
+$ docker build . -t modem:latest

-libraries and compilers to compile and run ModEM.
+compilers to compile and run ModEM.

 Note

-Running and building ModEM in Docker¶
+Running ModEM in Docker¶

-$ docker run -it -v modem:/root/ModEM-main modem:latest
+$ docker run --mount=type=bind,source=/absolute/path/to/ModEM,target=/home/modem/ModEM -it modem:latest

 The docker run command will run the image modem:latest and create a